scopedb/scopedb-docs/reference/functions/get.md

-# get
+# get, []

-Extracts a value from a variant that contains an ARRAY or OBJECT.
+Extracts a value from a variant that contains an array or object.
+The return value is of variant type.

+The `[]` operator provides alternative syntax for variant index or field get.

 The function returns NULL if either of the arguments is NULL.